-But, guys, there’s something to be celebrated about the caramelized crispness of a roasted carrot, the tender bite of a ribboned carrot “noodle,” or the silky sweetness of a pureéd carrot soup.
-Plus, studies even show that the root veggie retains its nutrients more in cooked form.
+But there’s something to be celebrated about the caramelized crispness of a roasted carrot, the tender bite of a ribboned carrot “noodle,” or the silky sweetness of a pureed carrot soup.
+Plus, the root veggie retains some nutrients more in cooked form.

-This hearty bowl takes all the goodness of the classic carrot cake — the spices, the nuts, and the carrots, of course — while leaving out the sugar and butter, leaving you with a super-healthy breakfast that still manages to taste like dessert.
+This hearty bowl takes all the goodness of the classic carrot cake — the spices, the nuts, and the carrots, of course — while leaving out the sugar and butter, leaving you with a super-nutritious breakfast that still manages to taste like dessert.
 Who said oatmeal was boring?!

 The result is a warm, naturally sweet, and delicious marriage of rice pudding and oatmeal that’s sure to become your new favorite cold-weather breakfast.

 With more emphasis on the vegetables than the eggs, this take on a Chilean breakfast staple is a great way to start your day off on a fiber-packed note.

 Skillet-cooked and then quickly broiled in the oven, the grated carrots and onions get perfectly browned and crispy, making for a crust-like texture without the added carbs.

 Thought only butter and cream could produce rich and velvety soups?
 Try roasting, then pureeing, a heap of carrots and onions, and you’ll be surprised at how silky the results are without a drop of dairy.